 If you've ever ventured into the southern parts of Ohio, you've probably been introduced to Skyline chili, which comes on spaghetti and in cheese coneys and has a cult-like following.
-This recipe is a healthier version, while still integrating classic toppings like chopped onions, kidney beans, and cheese, but with spaghetti swapped for spaghetti squash.
-The secret ingredients only locals know?
-Chocolate.
+This recipe is a healthier version, while still integrating classic toppings like chopped onions, kidney beans, and cheese, but with spaghetti squash subbed in for the standard noodles.

 Get the recipe from Half Baked Harvest.